 The Company continually evaluates expiring statutes of limitations, audits, proposed settlements, changes in tax law and new authoritative rulings.
-As of December 31, 2019, all of the Company's tax returns for its PRC Subsidiary remain open for statutory examination by PRC tax authorities.
+As of June 30, 2019, the tax years ended December 31, 2014 through December 31, 2018 for the Company's PRC Subsidiary remain open for statutory examination by PRC tax authorities.